 However, the absence of tree cover allows hikers to fully enjoy the spectacular mountain scenery during their 2.5 to 3 hour ascent.
 Rest stations at the top and in the middle of the trail sell water and provide some opportunity to rest alongside fellow walkers.
 The trail, which descends from Gas-san's summit to Yudono-san, is steeper and more challenging.
 The descent takes about 2.5 hours.

-Unlike most other shrines in Japan, Gas-san Shrine requires all visitors to participate in a short purification rite at the entrance.
+Unlike most other shrines in Japan, Gas-san requires visitors to participate in a short purification rite at the entrance.
 Priests are accustomed to non-Japanese speakers and offer guidance through the purification process.
-After being purified, making a prayer at the shrine altar, having a sip of sake and lighting a candle or sticks of incense, one is refreshed enough to continue their hike.
+After being purified, making a prayer, having a sip of sake and lighting a candle or sticks of incense, one is refreshed enough to continue their hike.

 For visitors interested in seeing Gas-san and enjoying the mountain scenery, but not in hiking all the way to the summit, there is a circular hiking course starting and ending at the 8th station, which circles through some of the marsh and flower fields.
 This course takes only about 30 minutes and also offers nice views of the mountains.

-Shonai Kotsu operates four bus round trips between Haguro-san's summit and Gas-san's 8th Station daily from July to August and on weekends and public holidays in September (55 minutes, 1590 yen one way).
+Shonai Kotsu operates four bus round trips between Haguro-san's summit and Gas-san's 8th Station on selected days between July and September (55 minutes, 1590 yen one way).
 Haguro-san's summit can be reached in about one hour by bus from Tsuruoka Station (see details on the page about Haguro-san).
 The one way fare for riding all the way from Tsuruoka Station to Gas-san 8th Station is 2100 yen.